 Are you missing out on cheap flights by booking at the wrong time?
-Knowing the best time to book can be tricky, but worry not because for 2018 our travel tech experts have analysed millions of bookings from the UK to bring you the most detailed best time to book data yet!
+Knowing the best time to book can be tricky, but our travel tech experts have analysed millions of bookings from the UK to bring you the most detailed best time to book data yet.

-Our brand NEW interactive best time to book tool now features more routes than ever before, allowing you to search from even more UK cities to multiple popular destinations.
+Our interactive best time to book tool now features more routes than ever before, allowing you to search from even more UK cities to the most popular destinations.
 This handy tool also allows you to quickly see what the cheapest month to travel is and how much you can save if you book at the right time.

 We’ve also asked a number of well-respected travel bloggers for their top insider booking tips: